 - Process control and its advancements

 - Nanotechnology-based mechatronics and robotics.

-The department also has close collaboration with various universities such as Okayama University of Japan, Imperial College of United Kingdom and others.
+The division also has close collaboration with various universities such as Okayama University of Japan, Imperial College of United Kingdom and others.
 Besides teaching and research activities, our academic staffs also involve in consultancy activities for the local industries.
 Undergraduate students are also actively involved in several other activities such as Robocon (Robot competition) and innovation-related competitions.
 The university has represented Malaysia in several International Robocon competitions.
-Students within the department have also visited universities overseas through UTM’s Global Outreach Programme and student exchange programmes.
+Students within the division have also visited universities overseas through UTM’s Global Outreach Programme and student exchange programmes.